qmcurrents/gimic/doc/visualization.rst

 1. obtain a grid of your choice.
 The file format should be: no header entries, each line contains xyz of a grid point.
 That is, the number of lines equals the number of grid points.
-A grid can for example be obtained from the numgrid library (but those grids will typically be more expensive that necessary for visualisation purposes), or by writing a short script to generate a custom grid for a class of molecules.
+A grid can for example be obtained from the numgrid library (but those grids will typically be more expensive than necessary for visualisation purposes), or by writing a short script to generate a custom grid for a class of molecules.
 A universal way of generating acceptable grids for visualisation is to first generate a full regular cube, and prune all points